Morelia International Film Festival: Michoacán Tribute

 Every year, FICM honors an important figure of Mexican cinema from the state of Michoacán.
 In previous years, the festival has paid tribute to the filmmakers Miguel Contreras, Fernando Méndeza and the Alva brothers; the cinematographers Ezequiel Carrasco and José Ortiz Ramos; the actors Julio Alemán and Damián Alcázar; and the actresses Stella Inda and Lilia Prado.

 Critics’ Week

-Since its beginning in 2003, FICM established a solid partnership with the Critics’ Week of the Cannes Film Festival, which has promoted Mexican filmmakers such as Alejandro Gonzalez Iñárritu, Guillermo del Toro and Fernando Eimbcke.
+Since i2003, FICM has had an established partnership with the Critics’ Week of the Cannes Film Festival to promote Mexican filmmakers such as Alejandro Gonzalez Iñárritu, Guillermo del Toro and Fernando Eimbcke.
 A selection of films from the Critics’ Week is presented each year at FICM with the presence of some of their participants.
 Likewise, the Critics’ Week shows some of winning films from FICM.

 Academy Awards

 Since 2008, the Academy of Motion Picture Arts and Sciences (AMPAS) of the United States officially recognized FICM by offering the winning fiction, documentary and animation short films at Morelia the opportunity to be considered for an Oscar® nomination.